SuperOfficeDocs/superoffice-docs/docs/diary/howto/osql/create-apt-osql.md

 ## Walk-through

-Since we are creating an appointment, we would need to create an instance of the `AppointmentTableInfo` with the use of the `TablesInfo` class's `GetAppointmentTableInfo()`:
+Since we are creating an appointment, we would need to create an instance of the [AppointmentTableInfo][3] with the use of the `TablesInfo` class's [GetAppointmentTableInfo()][2]:

 [!code-csharp[CS](includes/create-apt-osql.cs?range=8)]

-Next, we create an instance of the `Insert` class that can be used to update the `appointment` table.
+Next, we create an instance of the `Insert` class that can be used to update the [appointment table][1].
 After the instance has been created, we would be able to use the instance to update the fields of the `appointment` table.

 [!code-csharp[CS](includes/create-apt-osql.cs?range=11,14-15)]